SeldonIO/alibi/doc/source/overview/high_level.md

 **Functionality:** Insights can also be used to augment model functionality.
 Providing useful information on top of model predictions.
 How to change the model inputs to obtain a better output for instance.

-**Research:** Explainability allows researchers to look inside the black box and see what the models are doing.
+**Research:** Explainability allows researchers to understand how and why opaque models make decisions.
 Helping them understand more broadly the effects of the particular model or training schema they're using.

+__TODO__:
+- picture of explainability pipeline: training -> prediction -> insight

 :::{admonition} **Note 2: Biases**
 Practitioners must be wary of using explainability to excuse bad models rather than ensuring there correctness.
 As an example its possible to have a model that is correctly trained on a dataset, however due to the dataset being either wrong or incomplete the model doesn't actually reflect reality.
 If the insights that explainability generates conform to some confirmation bias of the person training the model then they are going to be blind to this issue and instead use these methods to confirm erroneous results.

-__TODO__:
-- further discussion on faithfulness of models.
-Make clear that these insights apply to the model and only to the data via the model.
+A key distinction here is that explainability insights are designed to be faithful to the model they are explaining and not the data.
+You use an explanation to obtain an insight into the data only if the model is trained well.
 :::

-__TODO__:
-- picture of explainability pipeline: training -> prediction -> insight

 ## Insights

 ### Global and Local Insights

 Insights can be categorized into two types.
 Local and global.
-Intuitively a local insights says something about a single prediction that a model makes.
-As an example, given an image classified as a cat by a model what is the minimal set of features (pixels) that need to stay the same in order for that image to still be classified as a cat.
-Such an insight gives an idea of what the model is looking for when deciding to classify an instance into a specific class.
+Intuitively, a local insight says something about a single prediction that a model makes.
+As an example, given an image classified as a cat by a model, a local insight might give the set of features (pixels) that need to stay the same in order for that image to remain classified as a cat.
+Such an insight gives an idea of what the model is looking for when deciding to classify a specific instance into a specific class.
 Global insights on the other hand refer to the behaviour of the model over a set of inputs.
 Plots that show how a regression prediction varies with respect to a given feature while factoring out all the others are an example.
 These insights give a more general understanding of the relationship between inputs and model predictions.

 __TODO__:
 - Add image to give idea of Global and local insight

 ### Insight Categories

-Alibi provides a number of insights with which to explore and understand models.
+Alibi provides a number of local and global insights with which to explore and understand models.
+The following gives the practitioner an understanding of which explainers are suitable to be used where.

 #### Counter Factuals: